Román González (boxer): González vs. Cuadras

+attendance and at ringside for that fight was WBO super flyweight champion Naoya Inoue.
+Shortly after González's win over Cuadras, representatives of Inoue sent a formal offer to González for what would've been a unification showdown.
+González stipulated that the terms offered for an Inoue fight weren't good enough, and turned down the contract.

+After the win, González made history by becoming the first fighter in the history of Nicaragua to capture four titles in four weight divisions, something his mentor Alexis Argüello failed to do twice during his career.

 After 4 successful flyweight title defenses, González vacated his WBC Flyweight title.
 He would be keeping the WBC super flyweight title and continue fighting in the 115 lbs division.

 Death of Arnulfo Obando

 On 8 November 2016, González's trainer since 2010, Arnulfo Obando, was hospitalized after suffering a stroke earlier that week and in a serious condition.
 Upon arriving at the hospital, he was declared brain dead.
 On 11 November, the WBC president Mauricio Sulaiman confirmed in a statement that Obando had died at the age of 53.
 It was also said that González would take a break from boxing.
 On 24 January 2017 González started the training camp for his upcoming fight and announced that his father, Luis González would be his head trainer.